SailNav. Search

 Fuel section toolbar.

 DISCLAIMER: All metrics in this section are theoretical estimates.
-Their accuracy depends directly on the correct configuration of your engine's data and the disciplined recording of engine use and refueling, as well as the specific conditions of the sea state and the boat and engine themselves.
+Their precision depends directly on correct configuration of engine data and disciplined recording of engine use and refueling, as well as specific sea state conditions, boat condition, and engine status.
 SailNav is not responsible for decisions made based on this information.
-The skipper is solely responsible for the safety and proper management of fuel on board.
+The skipper is solely responsible for safety and proper fuel management on board.

 Open Fuel

-This section offers you data on atmospheric pressure to anticipate changes in the weather, as well as detailed information about the sun and moon.
+This section provides atmospheric pressure data to anticipate weather changes, as well as detailed information about the sun and moon.

 Barometric Pressure

-A sharp drop in pressure usually indicates the arrival of bad weather.
-Note: This feature requires your device to have a built-in barometric sensor.
+A sudden drop in pressure usually indicates approaching bad weather.
+Note: This function requires your device to have a built-in barometric sensor.

 Sun and Moon Data

-You will find the sunrise and sunset times, moonrise and moonset times, the current moon phase, and the date of the next full moon, along with graphs of their altitude.
+You will find sunrise/sunset and moonrise/moonset times, current moon phase, and next full moon date, along with their altitude graphs.

 Upcoming Improvements